ksvan/node-red-contrib-komfovent/README.md

 Please note that timeouts can be long for wrong or not reachable hosts, as this would be defined by the OS TCP/IP timeout settings.

+## Networking
+The C6 controller only supports physical ethernet connection, the rj45 to be found inside the unit, with specific channels to lead the cable through.
+A wireless bridge can then be attached and get the unit on your wifi.
+From experience, these ventilation units are often placed in non-hospitable areas of buildings, that can become very damp, warm, cold etc. Make sure your electricity and wifi bridge is up the the job.

+Another trick is to connect the bridge to power by using for instance a fibaro plug.
+Then its quite easy to reset the device in case of issues, avoding having to crawl into the attic or wherever your ventilation unit is placed.

 # Legal Disclaimer

 This software is not affiliated with Komfovent and the developers take no legal responsibility for the functionality or security of your ventilation systems and devices.
 Neither does any of the contributers/dependecies to this package.
-Treat your credentials with the uthermost care.
+Treat your credentials with the uthermost care and do not change settings you do not understand on the ventilation unit.
+Ethernet connection should only be set up like described in the manual.